PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 # The lazy undergraduate

-I am the lazy undergraduate in question 😄.
+> Spoiler: I am the lazy undergraduate in question 😄.

 I took admission in university a few months back.
 Thanks to Covid-19, our classes are fully online.
 It means there are a bunch of Google meet links that I had to hunt for every class.